ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/service-service-price-management.md

 When you run the service price adjustment function, all of the discounts in the order will be replaced by the values of the service price adjustment.

 ## Service Price Groups
 You can set up service price groups to create groups of service items that receive the same special service pricing.
 When you have set up service price groups, you can then assign them to service items on service item lines.
-You can also assign service price groups to service item groups.
+Cenové skupiny servisu můžete také přiřadit ke skupinám předmětu servisu.

 Before you can assign a service price group to a service item, you have to determine to which fault area, currency, or service price adjustment group the service price group applies.
 You have to determine to which amount the service price should be adjusted, and whether this amount should include VAT and discounts.
 You also have to determine whether this adjustment concerns a fixed amount, or should only be applied under certain conditions.